timwider/Coral/README.md

-"# Coral - an app to manage memberships "
+# Coral - an app to manage memberships.